 Streets are important spaces in urban areas and form resilient collective spaces for all of us.
 Streets are adaptable by their ability to integrate new uses and new technologies.
 Now and tomorrow.
 Within the balance of new societal, sustainable and technological challenges and demands, street design must be redefined.
-In five sessions ´The Future Design of Streets´ will be explored and shared by various speakers from different countries.
+In five sessions ´The Future Design of Streets´ was explored and shared by various speakers from different countries.
 What are possible new strategies for street design?
 Who is using the street space?
 How can we design and improve streets?
 And, which questions are important to ask?

 Streets are more than ever a social human space, to meet and to move.
 Spaces of interactions and conflicts.
 Spaces for cultural and economic activities.
 Ecological spaces for flora and fauna.
 Human spaces that are full of tales, with individual stories and collective histories.
 Streets are physical spaces that are constructed layer by layer, adding and replacing components and sub-systems, changing streets every time into contemporary spaces.
 The urban world is facing major challenges for equal and participative societies, sustainable environments and new technologies.
 What if work and education will be closer to our homes, turning the neighbourhood scale for more people the main daily urban system.
 How can spatial planning react better to challenges on sustainability and climate change?
 Shall streets be transformed into ecological spaces?
 Why should it be possible to move always and everywhere?
 Is fast mobility a right or a possibility?
 What can we expect on novel mobility technology and artificial intelligence?
 Shall we appreciate more walking and cycling?
 And, what is the impact on how we use and design streets?
 Shall we use streets more as a social space?
-In this Webinar Series, we want to open up our spectrum to share and understand the wide possibilities on Street Design.
-The aim is to define the future design assignment, for new streets and adaptation of existing streets, by recognising the diversity and complexity of urban life.
+In this Webinar Series, we opened up our spectrum to share and understand the wide possibilities on Street Design.
+The aim was – and is - to define the future design assignment, for new streets and adaptation of existing streets, by recognising the diversity and complexity of urban life.
 Within a context of uncertainties and new possibilities a whole range of new street types can be re-imagined.
 This inquires a critical look on how we can design our streets of the future.
-In a series of short presentations and open talks, we will explore this through the lens of five themes.
+In a series of short presentations and open talks, we explored this through the lens of five themes.

 Bike streets, street design for bike movements